c1jb/c1jb/README.md

 Hello, my name is Cooper.
-I am a Software Engineering major at Cal Poly San Luis Obispo, and I will be graduating in Spring of 2024.
-As of Winter 2022, I am a sophomore, and have Senior standing.
-I have experience with Java, Python, RISC-V Assembly, React, JavaScript and C. I am currently searching for internships for the summer of 2022.
-Thank you for stopping by!
+I am a Software Engineering major at Cal Poly San Luis Obispo, and I will be graduating in June 2024.
+As of Winter 2023, I am a junior, and have Senior standing.
+I have experience with Java, Python, SQL, RISC-V Assembly, React, JavaScript and C. Thank you for stopping by!

 Relevant Cal Poly Course Work